Why IVF Fails

 When IVF Fails…

 There are few things more sad than a failed IVF cycle.
 However, when a failure occurs, a careful evaluation will almost always provide the answer.
+We need to ask the question “why IVF fails”.
 Sometimes it is just bad luck, but we never assume that’s the reason.
 Every aspect of the cycle must be evaluated.
 Every aspect.

 Much of the work we do at G5F is dedicated to helping patients with failed IVF cycles from elsewhere.
 Initially, the first thing that needs to happen is to obtain all the outside records for review (and this may require weeks).
 Using your records as a starting point for review, here are some of the questions we commonly ask to assist us in developing a new better treatment plan for you: